Bank failures become flashpoints in emerging 2024 field

 Arizona Rep. Ruben Gallego (D), who is running for Senate, has used the failures to criticize his potential rival, Sen. Kyrsten Sinema (I), over her ties to the financial world.
 And Ohio Sen. Sherrod Brown (D) has called for tougher regulations as he faces a competitive reelection next year.

-“One of the basic pillars of a functioning modern economy is that people are confident that their money in the bank is safe,” Joe Sanberg, a Democratic mega-donor based in California, told The Hill.
+“One of the basic pillars of a functioning modern economy is that people are confident that their money in the bank is safe,” Joe Sanberg, a entrepreneur and anti-poverty advocate based in California, told The Hill.
 “We were so close to that totally breaking down.”

 “The best governance is the governance we don’t notice because it stops problems before they emerge,” Sanberg said.